 Source: Ehrenberg-Bass Institute for Marketing Science, University of South Australia

 A Harvard Business Review analysis of three separate recessions found that 80% of companies that cut marketing costs had not regained pre-recession sales and profits within three years of the recession ending.
 Econometric consultancy Data2Decisions found that negative consequences of going dark are four times more severe in the long run, with a significant delay before the full damage shows up.
-By the time the numbers confirm the problem, the brand equity is already gone.

-This is why a tough economy is exactly the wrong time to abandon brand investment.
 Analytic Partners analyzed hundreds of billions in marketing spend across 750+ brands in 45 countries and found that over 60% of brands that increased marketing investment during a recession saw improved ROI and incremental sales.
 Brands that cut back saw an 18% contraction in incremental sales, two-thirds of which came directly from reduced investment, not from the economy itself.

 The Specific Case for Radio in This Equation

+In the Treasure Valley, radio holds 86% of in-car ad-supported audio time.
+It reaches adults during their daily routines, before they're in-market, while purchase intent is still forming.
 Switching from a performance-only approach to a balanced brand-plus-performance strategy improves total revenue ROI by an average of 90%, according to WARC's 2025 Multiplier Effect research.
-Upper-funnel brand tactics are 60% more effective over the long term than lower-funnel tactics and only 25% less effective in the short term, meaning the trade-off is far more favorable than most AI-optimized plans assume.
+Brand-building advertising is 60% more effective over the long term than direct-response advertising and only 25% less effective in the short term.

 What to Do About It